daglew/selenium/README.md

 # selenium
- "In this repository I will learn the selenium WebDriver framework."
+ "In this repository I will learn Selenium WebDriver framework."

 ## Table of contents
 * [Installation selenium](#installation-selenium)